Skip to main content

 Amplifying Results with Growth Hormone Peptides

-With an optimized hormonal baseline established through TRT, (GH) peptides can be introduced to further enhance metabolic outcomes.
+With an optimized hormonal baseline established through TRT, growth hormone (GH) peptides can be introduced to further enhance metabolic outcomes.
 These peptides work by stimulating the body’s own production of GH, a key hormone for tissue repair and fat metabolism.
 They fall into two main categories, each with a distinct mechanism of action.

 • Growth Hormone-Releasing Hormone (GHRH) Analogs These peptides, including Sermorelin and the more potent, longer-acting CJC-1295, mimic the body’s natural GHRH.
 They bind to receptors in the pituitary gland, prompting a natural, pulsatile release of GH.
 This method is considered a more physiologic approach to elevating GH levels.